Sportpark Höhenberg

 Sportpark Höhenberg is a sports facility in the Merheimer Heide in Cologne's Höhenberg quarter on the right bank of the Rhine.
 The football stadium belonging to the facility is the home ground of association football club Viktoria Köln and American football team Cologne Crocodiles.
-Currently, the sports facility seats 10,001.
+Currently, the sports facility seats 8,343.

 The facility

 The first sports facility was opened in August 1921.
 The "VfR-Stadion" built by VfR Köln was designed purely as a football stadium and had a capacity of 30,000 spectators.
 As part of the Green Belt expansion, the stadium was converted into an athletics stadium between 1929 and 1931 and the capacity was reduced to 18,000 seats.
 The reopening as "Sportpark Höhenberg" took place on 20 September 1931 in front of 8,000 spectators with a friendly match between VfR Köln and Schalke 04.
-There was a seating grandstand for the first time in 1969, when a roofed steel tube grandstand for approx. 1,200 spectators was erected.
-Shortly afterwards, the back straight, which like the rest of the stadium had consisted only of grass walls, was also fixed with standing crossbars.
+There was a seating grandstand for the first time in 1969, when a roofed steel tube grandstand for approx. 1,200 spectators were erected.
+Shortly afterward, the back straight, which like the rest of the stadium had consisted only of grass walls, was also fixed with standing crossbars.
 This reduced the capacity to 12,000.

 At the end of the 1980s, a new 3,000-seat grandstand was built and the back straight was further reinforced.
 To make room for the new stand, the running track was removed and the pitch moved towards the back straight.
-Since then, it has once again been a pure football stadium, as it was when it opened in 1921, with up to 15,000 seats at times.
+Since then, it has once again been a pure football stadium, as it opened in 1921, with up to 15,000 seats at times.